top of page

 Use visual aids

 Show your models, examples of the poses and expressions you are looking for.
-You can use photographs or sketches to illustrate your ideas, but do not try to blindly follow them.
-Use these only as a clue for the talent to understand everything better and draw some inspiration.
-In many cases such ideas may have been suggested by your advertising Agency or yu may have created your own story board based on the brief provided by your client or Advertising Agency.
+You can use photographs or sketches to illustrate your ideas, but do not ask them to blindly follow these references.
+All of us are different.
+Our Bodies, our expressions are all different and what suits one body type may not work for another.
+Use these only as a clue for the talent to understand everything better and draw some inspiration. let them do it their own way which may usually work better as their personal characteristic would also be added to it.
+In many cases such ideas may have been suggested by your advertising Agency or you may have created your own story board based on the brief provided by your client or Advertising Agency.
+So when you have professional models or actors working for you, getting into the character as per your reference may be important and crucial for the overall look.
+So, as a Photographer or Director, you should be well aware of what you are trying to achieve and know the positive and negative aspects of your subject.

 Give positive feedback

 Encourage your models with positive feedback when they are doing well.
 Let them know when they are achieving the look you are after.
 Performance depends a lot on the experience of the model or actor.
 Motivate them to do even better.
 Sometimes, you need to do it yourself and show it to them or verbally suggest them how they can do it even better.
 Keep it positive always and never lose your patience..
-Do not discourage them by using words like "you cant do it".
-Now that you are already underway a shoot, you don't have much choice but to bring out the best out of the talent available to you.
+Do not discourage them by using words like "you can't do it".
+Now that you are already underway a shoot, you don't have much choice but to bring out the best in the Models or Actors available to you.
 This is the very reason, that it helps to run through some auditions before finalising your talent.
+And to pick up the actors who fit as closely as possible to the desired character.
+Sometimes, looking good is not the only parameter but fitting well into the role is much more important.
+Expressions and the Body language carry more weight than just being beautiful.
+Being able to emote is important.

 Show them their pictures